achen2089/codebase-insights/README.md

 # Codebase Insights

-Codebase Insights is a powerful tool designed to provide comprehensive analysis and insights into your GitHub repositories.
+Codebase Insights is a tool designed to provide comprehensive analysis and insights into your GitHub repositories.

 ## Built with